 Microsoft Azure platform

 The Microsoft Azure platform [16] is a cloud computing platform that offers a set of cloud computing services.
 Windows Azure Compute allows the users to lease Windows virtual machine instances according to a platform as service model and offers the .net runtime as the platform through two programmable roles called Worker Roles and Web Roles.
-Starting recently Azure also supports VM roles (beta), giving the ability for users to directly deploy virtual machine instances supporting an infrastructure as a service model as well.
+Starting recently Azure also supports VM roles (beta), giving users the permission to direct deploy virtual machine instances supporting an infrastructure as a service model as well.
 Azure offers a limited set of instances on a linear price and feature scale[14] as given in .
+See Table 1.